ForgottenUmbrella/terminal-history/README.md

 ## Example Usage
     import terminalhistory  # What's the convention for naming these anyway?

-    record = terminalhistory.TempHistory()
-    print = record.print  # For convenience
-    input = record.input

-    # flush=True because otherwise it waits for the line to terminate, which
-    # won't happen until the user inputs stuff
-    print('line one', end='', flush=True)
+    enable_print_after_input()

+    print("Line one. ", end="")
-    input('unsurprisingly also on line one, right? ', newline=False)
+    input("Also on line one, right? ", newline=False)
-    print('interestingly, also on line one??')
+    print(".
+This is also on line one.")

-Output:
+Output (with "yeah" as input):

-    line oneunsurprisingly also on line one, right? yeahinterestingly, also on line one??
+    Line one.
+Also on line one, right? yeah.
+Also on line one.

 ## To do
-* Implement `write` method that replaces `sys.stdout.write` and `sys.stderr.write`,
-  behaving almost the same except with the additional recording functionality
+* Implement `write` method that replaces `sys.stdout.write` and `sys.stderr.write`, behaving almost the same except with the additional recording functionality
-* Implement `read`, `readline` and `readlines` methods that replace `sys.stdin.read`, `sys.stdin.readline` and `sys.stdin.readlines` respectively, except with the additional recording functionality as well
+* Implement `read`, `readline` and `readlines` methods that replace `sys.stdin.read`, `sys.stdin.readline` and `sys.stdin.readlines`
-* Handle long strings when navigating cursor back to previous position
+  respectively, with recording functionality as well
+* Handle long strings when the prompt has escape sequences (due to the built-in `input` method, weird wrapping issues occur if you use escape sequences in the prompt or `print(prompt, end="")`)